Akshat2430/Detecting-Depression-From-Speech-Signals/README.md

 Data collected include audio and video recordings and extensive questionnaire responses; this part of the corpus includes the Wizard-of-Oz interviews, conducted by an animated virtual interviewer called Ellie, controlled by a human interviewer in another room.
 Data has been transcribed and annotated for a variety of verbal and non-verbal features.
 This dataset includes 189 sessions of interactions ranging between 7-33min (with an average of 16min).
 Each session includes transcript of the interaction, participant audio files, and facial features.

 ## Objectives

-This paper aims to detect depression from speech signals using CNNs.

-In order to achieve the following objective, the following sub-objectives must be fulfilled:

 1.Audio Pre-processing (Planning to use pyAudioAnalysis and Sox/RubberBand)
 - [x] Noise Reduction - Removal of background hissing, humming and buzzing sounds